 So you have decided to bring a new cat into the family but can’t decide on an adult or a kitten?
 There are pros and cons with either choice you make, hopefully, this article will help you in making a decision.

-Your own lifestyle should factor into your choice to adopt a cat or kitten also.
+Your lifestyle should factor into your choice to adopt a cat or kitten also.
 Generally, an older couple may be more inclined to want an adult cat, where a family with youngish children would prefer a kitten.
-Are you out for long periods of time?
+Are you out for long periods?
 An older cat is more able to entertain itself while you are out (usually by sleeping), whereas a kitten needs much more attention and supervision.

-Adult cats are better with very young children (ie; toddler age) as they are less fragile and not as likely to be injured by a well-meaning but overzealous child.
+- Adult cats are better with very young children (i.e., toddler age) as they are less fragile.

-You know exactly what you’re getting with an adult.
-Their personality is fully formed, you can see if they’re friendly, shy, quiet etc. You can see their adult body shape and size.
+- You know what you’re getting with an adult.
+Their personality is developed, you can see if they’re friendly, shy, quiet etc. You can see their adult body shape and size.

-Kittens are only kittens for a short period of time anyway.
+- Kittens are only kittens for a short period anyway.

 What about adopting a special needs cat?
 They are even harder to find homes for.
 Most special needs cats are perfectly able to adapt to a new home due to their heightened senses.
 Of course, you will have to make some accommodations for them, but you will be giving a wonderful cat a second chance.